 Have you thought about creating TikTok videos?
 I’ve had a lot of conversations this spring about TikTok.
-It’s a platform full of short videos and the past few months I’ve had EdTech tips on TikTok.
+It’s a platform full of short videos and the past few months I’ve posted EdTech tips on TikTok.
 So today I wanted to share a strategy with you to make TikTok videos… one that doesn’t include your killer dance moves.

 Now you might be thinking, Monica, there is no way I’m going to create short videos and post them on TikTok.
 And that is totally fine.
 This blog post is still for you.
 Why?
-I’m going to take you through a video creation strategy that lets you might want to tailor to student creations for their own TikTok-inspired projects.
+I’m going to take you through a video creation strategy that you might want to tailor to student creations for their own TikTok-inspired projects.

 Creating Slideshow Videos